baneyue/incubator-weex/doc/source/references/modules/modal.md

  - `okTitle` (string): the text of positive button, default is 'OK'.
  - `callback` (function): callback when complete.
   This method has a callback function whose arguments will be:
-- `result` (string): the title text of the confirm button that clicked by user.
+- `resultVo` (string): the title text of the confirm button that clicked by user.

 ### confirm(options, callback)
 A confirm box is often used if you want the user to verify or accept something.